folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Had my innocence just stripped from me
   And I still don't know how to feel***

-* Lecrae's traumatic experience seems to align with Kendrick's own assessment that "ever other rapper" he knows has been sexually abused and continues to go unaddresed in many Black families which leads many Black people to live as "victims" as Kendrick discussed on the track "Mother I Sober" from *Mr. Morale & the Big Steppers".
+* Lecrae's traumatic experience seems to align with Kendrick's own assessment that "every other rapper" he knows has been sexually abused and that this trauma continues to go unaddressed in many Black families, leading many Black people to live as "victims," as Kendrick discussed on the track "Mother I Sober" from *Mr. Morale & the Big Steppers*.

   * *Family ties, **they accused my cousin, "Did he touch you, Kendrick?"
   Never lied, but no one believed me when I said "He didn't"**